 Bench press (video) – This is a test to measure absolute strength.
 Lower the bar until contact is made with the chest to the 3-inch sponge.
 Then, from the down position, raise the bar toward the ceiling, until the full, yet soft extension of the elbow is obtained.

 300-meter run (video) – This is a test to measure anaerobic power or the ability to make an intense burst of effort for a short period or distance.
 This test consists of sprinting 300 meters in 65 seconds or less.
-Entire body must cross the finish line.
+The entire body must cross the finish line.

-1.5 mile run (video) – This is a test to measure aerobic power or cardiovascular endurance (the ability to have stamina over time).
+1.5-mile run (video) – This is a test to measure aerobic power or cardiovascular endurance (the ability to have stamina over time).
 This test consists of running/walking or any combination as long as the appropriate distance is covered.
-Entire body must cross the finish line.
+The entire body must cross the finish line.

-After the oral boards are complete, the scores from the written and oral boards are combined to compute the final score.
-A preliminary ranking will be established and candidates will be placed in rank order based on their combined scores.
+The oral interview will be weighed at 65% of your overall score in the hiring process.
+After the oral interview is complete, applicant scores from the written test and oral interview are combined to compute the final score.
+Applicants will be preliminarily ranked in order based on their combined scores.

-Candidates who complete the oral examination and are selected (any number designated by the Police Chief) will be scheduled for a pre-polygraph/background interview and polygraph exam.
+The Chief of Police selects a number of applicants who complete the oral interview to move on through the hiring process.
+These applicants will be scheduled for a pre-polygraph/background interview and polygraph exam.